yext/search-core/docs/answers-core.answersconfig.experienceversion.md

 ## AnswersConfig.experienceVersion property

-The version of the answers experience configuration
+The version of the answers experience configuration.

 <b>Signature:</b>